 Now we can assume $M\ge 3$.
 Suppose there exists an isolated edge $e$ played earlier by Mini that does not belong to nice components.
 Then Max claims an edge that is adjacent to $e$ and an isolated vertex, and from here on he always adds an isolated vertex $w$ to this current component $C$ such that $C$ contains a Hamiltonian path.
 If $C$ has at least 3 vertices, then Mini must claim an edge between $w$ and a vertex of $C$ as otherwise, Max claims an edge $xw'$, where $x$ is the unique neighbor of $w$, and $w'$ is an isolated vertex, and then Max can apply Lemma \ref{addhanging} with $v=x$, $t=1$.
 So, Max reaches a component of size $M$ with a Hamiltonian path, and in his next move he closes this path to a Hamiltonian cycle.
 Also, if $M=3$, then Mini has to close the $P_3$-component to a triangle as otherwise Max can apply Lemma \ref{addhanging}.
 This finishes stage $r+1$, possibly after Mini's move.

-Finally, if after Max finishes a stage there are no isolated edges, then Max claims an isolated edge, and Mini claims another isolated edge, as otherwise Max creates an $S_4$ and applies Lemma \ref{addhanging}.
-If $M=3$, then Max extends his edge to a $P_3$ which Mini has to close into a triangle as otherwise Max can create an $S_4$, or a $P_l$, $l\in \{4,5\}$, with a hanging edge (depending on whether Mini touched $P_3$ or not), and apply Lemma \ref{addhanging}.
-So if $M=3$, then stage $r+1$ is finished.
+Finally, if after Max finishes a stage there are no isolated edges, then Max claims an isolated edge $e_1$, and Mini claims another isolated edge $e_2$, as otherwise Max creates a copy of $S_4$ and applies Lemma \ref{addhanging}.

+If $M=3$, then Max extends his edge to a copy of $P_3$ which Mini has to close into a triangle, as otherwise Max can create a copy of $S_4$, or a $P_l$, $l\in \{4,5\}$, with a hanging edge (depending on whether Mini touched $P_3$ or not), and apply Lemma \ref{addhanging}.
+So, if $M=3$, then stage $r+1$ is finished.

-If $M\ge 4$, then Max connects his first edge to $e$ to obtain a $P_4$ that Mini next has to close to a $C_4$ as otherwise Max can connect an isolated vertex to the neighbor of the degree one vertex of the $P_4$ and apply Lemma \ref{addhanging}.
+If $M\ge 4$, then Max connects edges $e_1$ and $e_2$ to obtain a copy of $P_4$ that Mini next has to close to a $C_4$, as otherwise Max can connect an isolated vertex to the neighbor of a degree one vertex of the copy of $P_4$ and apply Lemma \ref{addhanging}.
 From here on, Max can follow the same strategy as above to obtain his Hamiltonian component of size $M$ and finish stage $r+1$. \end{proof}